quixio/real-time-dashboard/README.md

 After obtaining a PAT for dashboard, you can test and debug the application in a local environment.

- 1. Navigate to the src directory and install the required dependencies (from requirements.txt file) using the following command.
+ 1. Navigate to the src directory and install the required dependencies (from requirements.txt file) using `pip install -r requirements.txt`.
+We recommend that you use a Python virtual environment like [venv](https://docs.python.org/3/tutorial/venv.html).
-    ```
-    pip install -r requirements.txt
-    ```
+ 2. Run the dashboard application using `python main.py`